 1. Try Yard Sales

 Yard sales are a great source of baby clothing finds in the spring and summer months.
 You’ll often find great clothes that are barely worn in bulk lots, so you can pick up sizes for the next couple of years.
-Check the newspaper for upcoming yard sales – baby clothes are often one of the advertised items!
+Check the newspaper for upcoming yard sales or for signs around your local area – baby clothes are often one of the advertised items!

 Yard sales are also cheap as chips.
 Make an offer and you’ll likely be able to pick up the whole batch.